Student research means studies which are primarily for the purpose of obtaining an educational qualification.

 It is important to students, educators, and employers (research, health, social care and wider) that undergraduate and master's students gain an understanding of and experience in research.
 Despite the challenges posed by COVID-19, it is still important that students have a good experience and achieve the desired and required learning outcomes.

 We therefore recommend the following (non-exhaustive list) of alternatives to research requiring REC or R&D study-wide review.
-Students could be directed on to:

 Research alternatives include: